 • People who do not use UV sunglasses

 • Eat five or more servings of fruits and vegetables

 • Take vitamins A (Beta Carotene), C, E

 • Take Lutein as a caplet (also found in spinach or corn)

 • Wear a wide brimmed sun protection hat

 • Wear UV protection sunglasses rated 99% to 100% for UVA and UVB both

-• See your ophthalmologist (eye doctor) once a year or
+• See your ophthalmologist (eye doctor) once a year or sooner if needed

 • Consult your doctor before taking any of the above, as each case is different